Steps to Transfer

 - For accurate academic advising, it is especially important that you submit all of

-the following educational records prior to orientation:
+the following educational records prior to meeting with an advisor:

 - Official College/University Transcripts